brice-digilus/infrared-page/Hardware/index.md

 A lot can be improved here, pretty much everything but this is a functional base.

-The mounting is not great, and I think it can be fun to use laser cut wood to make a new holder.
-You can find a few thoughts here: [Wood holder draft](/assets/pdf/Wood box.pdf)

 The power system is not great.
 I think it will be simpler to use a standard rechargeable 5V battery as the market is full of inexpensive ones and design a small power board that can do the voltage conversion, includes the chip for the TTL bus and the connections to the uC, sensors and servo.
 The way these batteries on/off switch works is also weird.
 If it's on OFF **BUT** charging, everything is powered.

 Other servo options can be explored, just to name a few: